 3. Functional Testing

 It assures that everything in the software should be standardized, i.e. it follows all the standards either the standards in documentation, development, quality control.
-It reduces the ambiguity and hence improve the quality of software.
+It reduces ambiguity and hence improves the quality of software.

 5. Code Inspection